 - 1/2 tsp salt

-- 1 cup semi-sweet chocolate chips
+- 1 cup semi-sweet or bittersweet chocolate chips

 - 1/2 cup toffee bits

 - Preheat the oven to 375F/190C and line sheet pans with parchment paper.

 - In a medium saucepan, brown the butter: cook over medium heat until the butter melts then turns caramel brown in color, about 5-7 minutes.
 The butter will foam and bubble.
 Stir often.

 - Transfer into a large bowl (I recommend plastic, glass, ceramic, or bamboo.
 DO NOT use a stainless steel for faster cooling).
 The brown butter will contain sediment that sinks to the bottom.
 Cool browned butter for 10-15 minutes, at room temperature.